Structural focalization: Identity expansion

 When we introduced the $\eta^+$ and $\eta^-$ rules, we said they reflected the idea that inversion should not suspend itself until reaching an atomic proposition.
 The existence of these admissible rules relaxes this requirement: we can optionally suspend inversion before the pattern matching process is exhausted.
 The non-atomic suspended propositions that appear when we suspend early appear to have a connection to the {\it complex values} in call-by-push-value \cite{levy04call}.

-The premises of both of of these rules are definitely not suspension-normal.
-Unlike cut admissibility, identity expansion is not at all restricted to suspension normal sequents: non-atomic suspended propositions and focal substitution play an important role.
+The premises of both of these rules are definitely not suspension-normal.
+Unlike cut admissibility, identity expansion is not at all restricted to suspension-normal sequents: non-atomic suspended propositions and focal substitution play an important role.

 We associate positive identity expansion with the proof term $\eta^{A+}(z.N)$ and negative identity expansion with the proof term $\eta^{A^-}(N)$, allowing us to annotate the admissible rules above: